 The 2016 ABS Festival & Academy will feature music from Baroque Italy.
 The flourishing cities of Florence, Venice, and Rome—the primary destinations of the Grand Tour excursions taken by British nobility and wealthy landed gentry, and the meeting places for the most celebrated composers and performers of the era—offered some of the most glorious art, architecture, and music to be found anywhere during the Baroque era.

-Works by Italian composers including Scarlatti, Tartini, Torelli, and Vivaldi will be performed by members of the ABS Academy Faculty; and the Academy Festival Orchestra will present Corelli’s 1714 Concerti Grossi using the enormous and rarely heard forces he used in his day.
+Works by Italian composers including Albinoni, Caldara, Frescobaldi, Marini, Vivaldi, and others will be performed by members of the ABS Academy Faculty; and the Academy Festival Orchestra will present one of Corelli’s 1714 Concerti Grossi using the enormous and rarely heard forces he used in his day.

 ABS’s annual performances of Bach’s great Mass in B Minor, featuring the American Bach Choir and the Academy Orchestra, will be presented at the end of each Festival weekend.